rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 sudo systemctl enable snapd
 ```

-Reboot your laptop or workstation
+Reboot your notebook or workstation

 Install the snap for LXD: